 If your home has a mechanical ventilation system which circulates air through vents and ducts, ensure it is working and increase its flow rate when you have visitors or if someone in your home is sick.

 Good hygiene practices

-As we move towards the ‘New Normal’, we ask you to be responsible and continue to adhere to good hygiene practices.
+We ask you to be responsible and continue to adhere to good hygiene practices.

-- Avoid close contact with people who have symptoms
+- Try to avoid close contact with people who are unwell

 - If working with children, have them play with hard surface toys that can be easily cleaned

 - Clean and disinfect frequently touched objects and surfaces in the home